 The performance indicators of the long-term incentive are geared to the long-term and sustainable development of the company and consist of three evenly weighted objectives.
-These are organic growth, the return on net assets (RONA), and growth in earnings per share (EPS).
+These are organic growth, the return on net assets (RONA), and growth in earnings per share (EPS) adjusted for the share buybacks.